25 Facts About Queen Elizabeth II Most People Don’t Know

 She’s the longest-reigning monarch in British history

-On February 6, 2017, Queen Elizabeth II became the first British monarch to reign for 65 years, celebrating her Sapphire Jubilee.
-To mark the momentous occasion there were new coins, a new stamp, gun salutes, and a re-released portrait taken by British photographer David Bailey, where the Queen is wearing a suite of sapphire jewels she received as a wedding day gift from her father, King George VI, in 1947.
-Don’t miss these vintage photos of Queen Elizbeth II before she became Queen.
+On February 6, 2022, Queen Elizabeth II became the first British monarch to reign for 70 years, celebrating her Platinum Jubilee.
+Five years earlier, for the Queen’s Sapphire Jubilee, there were new coins, a new stamp, gun salutes, and a re-released portrait taken by British photographer David Bailey, where the Queen is wearing a suite of sapphire jewels she received as a wedding day gift from her father, King George VI, in 1947.

 She has a few nicknames

 Back when she was still Princess Elizabeth, she was called “Lilibet” by close family, because she couldn’t pronounce her own name, while her husband, the Duke of Edinburgh, is known to have called her “Cabbage.”
 Then there are her great-grandchildren.
 At age two-and-a-half, Prince George took to calling her “Gan-gan,” the Duchess of Cambridge revealed in a BBC TV special interview a few years ago.
 Finally, a not-so affectionate nickname was bestowed upon the Queen by her Uncle Edward.
 In letters published in 1988, he referred to his niece as “Shirley Temple” on account of her “dumpy” frame and curly hair, which looked similar to that of the child star.
 Queen Elizabeth II’s full name is Elizabeth Alexandra Mary.
 Dating back to WWII, more traditional names are still favoured for middle names and over 10 per cent of British babies today are still given two middle names.